alexpaschoaletto/zephyr/doc/kernel/services/real_time_servers/cbs.rst

 .. note::
   one can call :c:func:`k_cbs_push_job` from an ISR or a thread context, but ISRs should **not** attempt to wait trying to push a job on the CBS queue.
-Moreover, jobs are executed within a system thread context.
+Moreover, jobs are executed within a system thread context but should **not** attempt to directly interact with the CBS thread (e.g. suspend it or change its static priority on the fly), as it would likely lead to unexpected behavior.

 Logging CBS events